VPeron/password_manager/README.md

 ### Status:

 - Simple cli application.
-Build and only tested on Ubuntu Linux
+Built and only tested on Ubuntu Linux
 - The users table stores encrypted passwords using SHA256.
 - In Accounts, the account names and urls are being saved in plain text.
 Passwords are encrypted with Fernet.
 - The encryption and decryption key for the accounts are master-password derived using the same